Blazhen Muzh

-"Blazhen Muzh" (Church Slavonic: Блажен муж, "Blessed is the Man") is a setting of verses from Psalms 1, 2, and 3 taken from the Byzantine (Eastern Orthodox and Greek-Catholic) tradition of Vespers.
+"Blazhen Muzh" (Church Slavonic: Блаженъ мужъ, "Blessed is the Man") is a setting of verses from Psalms 1, 2, and 3 taken from the Byzantine (Eastern Orthodox and Greek-Catholic) tradition of Vespers.

 As with many of the Psalms and hymns, "Blazhen Muzh" attracted the attention of composers.
 Alexander Kastalsky produced a musical setting of it to be performed at the Dormition Cathedral.

 Text of the hymn

 The version below is the one set by Sergei Rachmaninoff in his All-Night Vigil.